skippyr/becho/PLANNING.md

 ### Escape Sequences

-By default, `becho` will not interpret escape sequences, so characters like `\n` or `\t` will be printed instead of interpreted.
-This behavior can be disabled by using the flag `--escape`.
-Using it, the previous characters would be interpreted instead of printed.
+By default, `becho` will not interpret escape sequences.
+This behavior can be partially disabled by using the flag `--escape`.
+Using it, `becho` will interpret the characters `\n` and `\t`.
+Other sequences will not be interpreted.
+The sequence `\t` is interpreted as two spaces so it will not interfer when `becho` calculates width.

 ### Bold